 The toughest animal on the planet is microscopic.
-Only measuring half a millimeter in length, they can be found everywhere, since they live in the water layer of mosses and lichens that encircles the globe.
-We’re talking about the tardigrade, also known as the ‘water bear’ for its particular gait similar to those powerful mammals.
-The tardigrade is one of the most fascinating micro-animals on the planet and each time that something new is discovered about its genome it appears in the most prestigious scientific publications.
-What qualities does this tiny animal possess that attract so much attention from the scientific community?
+Only measuring half a millimetre in length, they can be found everywhere, as they live in the water layer of mosses and lichens that encircles the globe.
+We are talking about the tardigrade, which in 1773 its discoverer, the zoologist Johann August Ephraim Goeze, called the “little water bear” because of its particular gait similar to that of these mammals.
+The mere fact that it walks is already unusual, as it is probably the smallest animal with legs.
+There are about 1,300 known species, which have lived separated from their closest evolutionary relatives for 500 million years.
+The tardigrade is one of the most fascinating micro-animals on the planet, and every time something new is discovered about it, the results appear in the most prestigious scientific journals.
+But what is it about this tiny animal that attracts such attention?

 A gene shield against X-rays